Divergent space

 Youth work sessions and support for home educated neurodivergent young people and their families

-These sessions aim to:
+Both these group work sessions aim to:

 • Develop knowledge of and learn about neurodiversity or their diagnosis.